 Finance Professor’s Research on Corporate Board Representation Picked up by San Francisco Chronicle

-Research conducted by Kathleen Kahle, Thomas C. Moses Professor of Finance in the Eller College of Management at the University of Arizona, was cited in an October 8 San Francisco Chronicle article concerning female representation on corporate boards.
+Research conducted by Kathleen Kahle, Thomas C. Moses Professor of Finance in the Eller College of Management at the University of Arizona, was cited in an October 8 San Francisco Chronicle article (as well as October 14 in HR Dive, October 18 in The Business Journals, October 24 in The Sacramento Bee and Arizona Public Media, October 31 in HR Dive, November 8 in The Wall Street Journal, November 11 in The National Law Review and California Corporate & Securities Law and November 18 in Axios) concerning female representation on corporate boards.

 The article discusses the increase of female directors in corporate offices as well as the continued need for women in corporate board roles, citing statistics from Kahle’s recent study in support.
 Her research goes in-depth into the question of whether having board gender allocation in place affects a firm’s value and dynamic.
 Kahle’s paper, co-authored with Daniel Green and Vincent Intintoli of Clemson University, was originally accepted for publication in the Journal of Corporate Finance, a peer-reviewed journal, before being referenced by the San Francisco Chronicle.